When a full Texas Sheet Cake is just too much cake this recipe for Chocolate Sheet Cake for Two is the answer!

-How to Frost a Chocolate Sheet Cake for Two?
+How to Frost a Chocolate Sheet Cake

 - In a small sauce pan over medium heat combine butter, milk, cocoa, powdered sugar and stir until butter melts and ingredients combine to form a smooth frosting.
 Do not let it boil, this will make a grainy frosting.
 The frosting should be “runny”.

 - Pour hot frosting over the hot cake.
 This is the secret to Texas Sheet Cake and what turns the frosting into a fudge like consistency on the cake.

 - Allow the frosting to set up and slice into 4-6 pieces depending on how many people you are serving.